Curtiss SB2C Helldiver: French service

 Helldivers on the flight deck of the French aircraft carrier Arromanches in 1951.
 At this time the ship was operating off Indochina.

 Between 1949 and 1954, France bought 110 SB2C-5 Helldiver aircraft to replace their aging SBD-5 Dauntless that had been flying in combat in Vietnam.
-The French Aeronavale flew the Helldiver from 1951 to 1958.
+The French Aeronavale operated the Helldiver up to 1958.

 Some of these aircraft were allotted to flottilles 3F and 9F stationed on board the carriers Arromanches, Bois Belleau, and La Fayette, during the First Indochina War.
 The Helldivers were used to support French troops on the ground during the Battle of Dien Bien Phu in 1954.